smartnews/smartnews-ads-advertising-api-spec/smartnews-ads-insights-api.md

 - timeSpent, timeSpentCpa, timeSpentCvr

 are based on `click-through` attribution. `view-through` attribution is only supported on the UI and not available in the API.

+- install, installCpa, installCvr

+is based on `click-through` attribution and the mobile app attribution.
+It only counts app campaigns' conversions attributed by a Mobile Measurement Partner.

 ## Unsupported parameters and response fields of AMv2 Data
 Because of the difference in the product specification of AMv1 and AMv2, the following request parameters and response fields will not available for AMv2 Data.